Guro Kleven Hagen

 Guro Kleven Hagen (born 11 May 1994) is a Norwegian violinist raised in Fagernes.
-She is the First concertmaster at the Norwegian National Opera and Ballet orchestra since January 2018.
+She is the first concertmaster at the Norwegian National Opera and Ballet orchestra as of January 2018.

 Biography

 In 2012 Kleven Hagen attended studies with Professor Antje Weithaas at the Hochschule für Musik "Hanns Eisler" in Berlin following many years of studies at Barratt Due Institute of Music.

-In 2010 Kleven Hagen won the title Virtuoso performing Tchaikovsky's Violin Concerto, and was the winner of "Den norske solistpris" and became the Norwegian participant in Eurovision Young Musicians 2010 where sh came second.
-That same year she became the first Norwegian finalist in Menuhin Competition where she was awarded the EMCY prize.
-In 2011 she debuted with Oslo Philharmonic, and has been soloist in Germany, Russia, Austria, Denmark, Sweden, Poland, Israel, and Norway.
+In 2010 Kleven Hagen won the title Virtuoso performing Tchaikovsky's Violin Concerto, and was the winner of "Den norske solistpris" and became the Norwegian participant in Eurovision Young Musicians 2010 where she came second.
+That same year she became the first Norwegian finalist in the Menuhin Competition where she was awarded the EMCY prize.
+In 2011 she debuted with Oslo Philharmonic, and has been a soloist in Germany, Russia, Austria, Denmark, Sweden, Poland, Israel, and Norway.

-Kleven Hagen is performing on a violin made by C. Bergonzi (Cremona, Italy) made about 1735–40, also known as Kreisler-Bergonzi on loan from Dextra Musica.
+Kleven Hagen performs on a violin made by C. Bergonzi (Cremona, Italy) made about 1735–40, also known as Kreisler-Bergonzi on loan from Dextra Musica.